 Every frame at the P.H.
 Miller studio starts with bare wood.
 The molding is created with hand planes or by machine, depending on the profile.
 After creating the molding, we cut and join the frame.
-Once the molding is finished and the frame has been cut and joined, we then hand carve any ornament, patterns, and other fine detail with carving gouges and a mallet.
+We then hand carve any ornament, patterns, and other fine detail with carving gouges and a mallet.

 After the woodwork is complete, each frame is water gilded.
 To begin this process, at least eight coats of gesso are applied to the surface.
 This is a thick coating of fine ground calcium carbonate bound with rabbit skin glue.
 This thick layer of gesso is scraped, sanded, and polished to a beautiful smooth surface.
 Several layers of bole, or gilder's clay, are then applied on top of the gesso.
 After polishing the bole, gold leaf is finally applied to the surface.